 Data in transit

-Imply Cloud uses Transport Layer Security (TLS) for end-to-end encryption of data in transit.
+Imply Hybrid uses Transport Layer Security (TLS) for end-to-end encryption of data in transit.
 In particular, TLS is used to secure communications including the following:

-- All communications between your browser and the Imply Cloud Portal at https://implycloud.com/.
+- All communications between your browser and the Imply Hybrid Portal at https://implycloud.com/.

-- All communications between the Imply Cloud Portal and your private Imply cluster.
+- All communications between the Imply Hybrid Portal and your private Imply cluster.

 - All internal traffic involving your data within your Imply cluster, including data ingestion, persistence, and query requests and responses.